 These are your settings:

 For calibrating the multi-markers, you will have to collect them a few times.
-Please make sure you are using Aruco markers received in your email.
+Please make sure you are using Aruco marker with Azure Kinect.
 At first we will collect the one marker on the ground in the middle of your stage(slave and master calibration), later – the markers on a stand.
 Please make sure you first do the master and slave calibration then start following information on this page.

 The markers on the stand will collect data for mid height (60cm) and upper height (160cm) of your stage while the one on the floor takes your ground position (master and slave).
 Therefore you have a number of collections done indicated below the Collect button.
 You will need to use this Collect button a few times for different markers.